keithj/deoxybyte-gzip/README.txt

 using GNU gzip/gunzip command line programs and the gz:gzip/gz:gunzip functions (which use an internal buffer of length 2^16 -1).

-This code has only been tested on the REPL.
+The Gray-streams implementation is currently considerably slower because it does not yet contain any optimized code for efficient sequence types.

 This system is named with a deoxybyte- prefix because there are several existing Common Lisp packages using the gzip name and I don't want to clash with them.

 Installation